-Become an Animal Foster Parent for Prairie Paws Animal Shelter!
+Become a Dog or Cat Foster Parent for Prairie Paws Animal Shelter!

-“Being a Animal Foster Parent is such a fulfilling position to be in, you get to be at the forefront of helping an animal through a difficult period in their lives while getting them ready to start their new life,” says Melissa, Reed, Executive Director of Prairie Paws Animal Shelter.
-“Our fosters are so thrilled and fulfilled when they find out that an animal they fostered has found a really good home. ”
+“Being a dog or cat Foster Parent is such a fulfilling position to be in, you get to be at the forefront of helping a cat or dog through a difficult period in their lives while getting them ready to start their new life,” says Melissa Reed, Executive Director of Prairie Paws Animal Shelter.
+“Our fosters are so thrilled and fulfilled to be a huge part of finding their foster pet an amazing new home. ”

-PPAS depend on many volunteers to help care for the animals that come through our doors each year.
+PPAS depends on many volunteers to help care for the dogs and cats that come through our doors each year.
 One of the most honored volunteer roles is becoming a foster parent for our companion animals.
 These parents are our satellite heroes.
-Foster families provide temporary animal housing for a number of reasons: some animals need extra attention because they are very young; others need to learn human interaction skills; and, in some cases, we are simply overflowing at our facility.
+Foster families provide temporary animal housing for our homeless shelter pets.

 How can you become a Foster?

 Complete our foster application and a brief screening with shelter staff.
-Animals are placed with successful foster applicants according to their individual requirements and shelter capacity.
+Dogs and cats are placed with successful foster applicants according to their individual requirements and shelter capacity.
 Some foster situations last only days, others may span several months.
-It varies for each situation and animal need.
+It varies for each situation and needs of the dog or cat.
 All aspects are discussed carefully with you before placement.

 Frequently Asked Questions: